quantum2409/CS220/README.md

 gtkwave out.vcd
 ```

-Note the iverilog and gtkwave needs to be set-up as a pre-requisite.
+Note the iverilog and gtkwave need to be set-up as a pre-requisite.

 ## Goals